 - the country they are entering requires a Visa

-- the country they are entering requires vaccinations
+- the country they are entering requires vaccinations (make sure to find out the Covid requirements).

 You must have a passport to enter into another country.
 Get your application started here.
 Most countries require that a passport be valid for at least six months beyond the completion of a trip so please make sure of the validity of your passport before you travel.